bevesce/fin/README.md

 ## Installation

-At least for now, I don't wan't unecesserly pollute pip.
-So to install *fin* you need to manaully download repository and copy `fin` folder somewhere when python can reach it.
+To install *fin* you need to manaully download repository and copy `fin` folder somewhere where python can reach it.

 *Finanse* doesn't have any hard dependencies, and one optional, `matplotlib`, required if you want to use reporting with charts.